Zoology

 Program Chair

-Many of our students are 'field persons' who conduct field studies while employing approaches and tools of various types, including molecular biology, physiology, systematics, behavior, ecology and evolution, in order to answer basic and complex questions in zoology.
-The zoology track provides them with comprehensive knowledge and understanding of diverse animal taxa and habitats.
-The unique research facilities at our students' disposal include the zoological research garden and the collections of the Steinhardt Museum of Natural History, providing access to advanced resources and enabling complex laboratory studies alongside surveys, observations and field studies in Israel and abroad.
+Many of our students conduct extensive field research while integrating tools from molecular biology, physiology, systematics, behavior, ecology, and evolution to address basic and complex questions in zoology.
+The track provides broad familiarity with animals across diverse habitats and taxonomic groups.
+Students benefit from unique research facilities, including the Zoological Research Garden and the Steinhardt Museum of Natural History collections, which support advanced laboratory work alongside surveys, observations, and field studies in Israel and abroad.

 Tel Aviv University makes every effort to respect copyright.
 If you own copyright to the content contained